gkoberger/meteor-reststop/README.md

     result = Meteor.RESTstop.call(this, 'method_name', arg1, arg2);

+You can also get published data in a similar manner:

+    result = Meteor.RESTstop.getPublished(this, 'method_name', [arg1, arg2]);
+    result.fetch() // You'll need to manually fetch the results

 If you have `use_auth` on and the user is authenticated (see above), you'll be able to access `this.userId` and `Meteor.user()` as normal.

 (Note: This all *seems* to be working, however it's the hackiest part of this whole package -- be very cautious and test well.)